Catholic Church in the Gambia: History

 The history of the Catholic Church in the Gambia is closely linked to Senegal.
-In 1445 Portuguese arrived on the coast of West Africa with the first attempts of Evangelism.
-Further attempts at evangelism would be carried out by French missionaries in 1849.
+In 1445 Portuguese arrived on the coast of West Africa and made the first attempts at evangelisation.
+Further attempts were made by French missionaries in 1849.
 Between 1849 and 1949, Catholicism was largely limited to Banjul.

-From the ecclesiastical point of view, only in 1931 was born the mission of the Gambia, entrusted to the Congregation of the Holy Spirit, detached from the Apostolic vicariate of Senegambia.
-In 1951 was erected the Apostolic Prefecture of Bathurst (now Banjul), which became a diocese in 1957 immediately subject to Holy See.
+From the ecclesiastical point of view, the mission of the Gambia started in 1931, entrusted to the Congregation of the Holy Spirit, detached from the Apostolic vicariate of Senegambia.
+The Apostolic Prefecture of Bathurst (now Banjul) was erected in 1951, and became a diocese in 1957 immediately subject to the Holy See.

-In 1992 Pope John Paul II visited Gambia and gave further impetus to the interest in Christian-Muslim relations within the Catholic community.
-The Pope stressed the importance of the good relations existing between the two.
-He stated “we are all pilgrims on the path of seeking to do God’s will in everything.
-Although we differ in many ways, there are important elements of our respective faiths which can serve as a basis for fruitful dialogue and a strengthening of the spirit of tolerance and mutual help”.
+In 1992 Pope John Paul II visited Gambia and stressed the importance of the good relations existing between the Catholic and Muslim communities, saying "we are all pilgrims on the path of seeking to do God’s will in everything.
+Although we differ in many ways, there are important elements of our respective faiths which can serve as a basis for fruitful dialogue and a strengthening of the spirit of tolerance and mutual help".
 He met with leaders of the Muslim community, and Muslims were present at the Mass he celebrated at the Independence Stadium while in the Gambia.